kyma-project/website/src/blog-posts/13-release-notes-07.md

 This version of the Asset Store brings you the following features included in the [Asset Store proposal](https://github.com/kyma-project/community/blob/master/sig-and-wg/sig-core/proposals/asset-store-proposal.md):

 * Fetching single files and packages (zip and tar files are supported for unpacking).
-* Starting Minio in the Minio Gateway mode to push resources to cloud providers like Azure or Google Cloud.
+* Starting Minio in the Minio Gateway mode to push resources to cloud providers, such as Azure or Google Cloud.
 * Providing custom validation services for assets to validate them before uploading them to the storage.
 * Providing custom mutation services for assets to modify them before uploading them to the storage.